 University of Idaho

-The Assistant Director provides leadership to the Department of
+The Assistant Director provides leadership to the Office of

-within the fraternity and sorority community.
-This is a blended
+1,600 affiliated students within the fraternity and sorority

-position with responsibility for the development of campus-wide
+community.
+This position is responsible for the development of

-of assessment and data management of student organizations and
+will also provide leadership for assessment and data management of

 support student learning and development through community